grantjenks/python-diskcache/README.rst

   >>> help(DjangoCache)

-Built atop the caching data types, are `Deque`_ and `Index`_ which work as a cross-process, persistent replacement for Python's ``collections.deque`` and ``dict``.
+Built atop the caching data types, are `Deque`_ and `Index`_ which work as a cross-process, persistent replacements for Python's ``collections.deque`` and ``dict``.
 These implement the sequence and mapping container base classes::

   >>> from diskcache import Deque, Index